 The ineptitude of our Taliban advisories is one reason why the military portion of the surge is working so well.
 Another reason is that we have (under the radar) eased up the restrictions on the use of firepower.
 As I mentioned in past posts the Marines down south have no problems with the ROE and they shoot HIMARS and run tac air daily.
 Spencer Ackerman at Danger Room has blogged on the HIMAR but unlike his observations it seemed to me that shooting HIMARS was easier for the Marines then working in Tac Air.
 Regardless it is clear that the military has turned a corner and is prevailing on the southern field of battle.
 For a retired infantry guy like me it is great to see but it is also irrelevant.

 It occurs to me that a rational approach towards Afghanistan would mandate we spend more time and effort bolstering leaders like Governor Abdul Karim Brahui while simultaneously ignoring and marginalizing the central government in Kabul.
 That is the only way (as I see it) that we can compliment the military success we are seeing in the South.
-The support to these governors should consist of small teams that mimic our methodology but just because our unique operational approach works is no reason to reinforce us because guess why?
-The big boys in the aid racket don’t want effective solutions they want giant multi million dollar contracts and despite a 10 year history of failure they will get their due.
-There is no money to be made by these crony firms for putting a hand full of guys out into the bad lands to work directly with Provincial officials, effectiveness be damned.
-Those fools will continue pissing away a kings fortune daily while accomplishing little and won’t stop until forced from power.
+But the big boys in the aid racket don’t want effective solutions; they want giant multi-million dollar contracts and despite a 10-year history of failure they will get them.
+Those fools will continue pissing away a kings fortune daily while accomplishing little.
 That is not right, it is not fair, it pisses me off but I’ll you this; it is the truth.